 Work by Rada et al. (2016) has shown that the tensile strain at the bottom of the asphalt layer is highly correlated with pavement structural indices such as SCI300 or DSI that can be obtained from TSD measurements (see Equation 5 earlier).
-Figure 18 shows an example of the estimated tensile strain profile for SR16 east (corrected to a reference temperature of 70°F).
-Thresholds of 100 and 300 microstrains, respectively, have been used to separate between good, fair, and poor structural conditions (although these thresholds are somewhat arbitrary, the 100 microstrain was chosen because it is the recommended microstrain for dynamic modulus testing of asphalt specimens to limit specimen damage).
+Figure 20 shows an example of the estimated tensile strain profile for US51 south (corrected to a reference temperature of 70°F).
+Thresholds of 100 and 200 microstrains, respectively, have been used to separate between good, fair, and poor structural conditions (although these thresholds are somewhat arbitrary, the 100 microstrain was chosen because it is the recommended microstrain for dynamic modulus testing of asphalt specimens to limit specimen damage).
 Again, the threshold should be based on the AC layer thickness and should be adjusted with experience.

 Another advantage of the strain approach is that it can be used with a locally calibrated fatigue life equation to provide a better estimate of the remaining fatigue life of the pavement section than the estimate obtained using the generic Equation 11.
-This provides a link between the TSD-measured condition with an estimate of the remaining structural life of the pavement as illustrated in Figure 19.
-Practical implementation of this procedure would be in the development of a structural index relationship with remaining fatigue life as illustrated in Figure 20 for DSI.
+This provides a link between the TSDmeasured conditions and an estimate of the remaining structural life of the pavement as illustrated in Figure 21.
+Practical implementation of this procedure would be in the development of a structural index relationship with remaining fatigue life as illustrated in Figure 22 for DSI.

-Figure 18.
-Estimated tensile strain at bottom of asphalt layer on SR16 east.
+Figure 20.
+Estimated tensile strain at bottom of asphalt layer on US51S

-Figure 19.
+Figure 21.
 Link between DSI and estimated pavement fatigue life.

-Figure 20.
-Fatigue life curves for TSD DSI.
+Figure 22.
+Fatigue life curves for TSD DSI (Number on the curves represent AC layer thickness).